Parking Management believes parking should be safe and convenient. By following these tips, you can park safely and avoid a parking citation.

 4. A car is parked 10 feet from a stop sign.
 Is it legally parked?

-5. If a car is parked within 18” of the curb, it does not matter which direction it is facing.
+5. If a car is parked less than 18” from the curb, it does not matter which direction it is facing.

 6. If the car can still get out, you can park at the curve or apron part of a driveway.